 Business sector: FDI policy restricts the level of investment in certain sectors.
 In such sectors, investment above a certain percentage of the total shareholding requires the prior approval of the government.
 In some sectors, even indirect shareholding or control is not permitted.
 For example, in defence production, air transport services, ground handling services, asset reconstruction companies, private sector banking, broadcasting, commodity exchanges, credit information companies, insurance, print media, telecommunications, and satellites, no transfer is permitted that may result in ownership or control by foreign entities.

 2. Laws governing listed companies

 Acquisition of shares: Ordinarily, shares are freely transferrable in listed companies (unless there are agreements to the contrary).
-Some provisions of the SEBI (Substantial Acquisition of Shares and Takeovers) Regulations, 2011 (“Takeover Regulations”) however, can hinder the acquisition of shares in a company.
+Some provisions of the Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 1997 (“Takeover Regulations”) however, can hinder the acquisition of shares in a company.

 Any acquisition of shares or voting rights that will give the acquirer (or persons acting in concert with the acquirer) 25 per cent or more of the voting rights in the target company can only go forward after the acquirer makes a public announcement of an open offer to acquire at least 26 per cent of the voting shares from the public shareholders of the target.

 The Takeover Regulations also lay down norms that apply to acquisitions where the acquirer already holds or controls a substantial amount of shareholding in the target company.
 Further, under Regulation 4 of the Takeover Regulations, irrespective of the acquirer’s shareholding or voting rights in the target company, it shall not acquire control over a target company without making an open offer for acquiring shares.